Welcome to the website of the MACATAMO Group

 Follow us on Twitter @MACATAMO_Group

 Our group is currently receiving funding from the H2020-FETproactive HERMES and the SFI centres AMBER and SSPC.
-For the SFI centre AMBER, our group contributes to the research on high surface materials for energy storage within a collaboration with the crystal engineering group of prof. Mike Zaworotko.
+For the SFI centre AMBER, our group contributes to the research on high surface materials for energy storage in collaboration with the crystal engineering group of prof. Mike Zaworotko.
 Focus is on the computational design of high working capacity flexible MOFs for gas sequestration and storage.
-For the SFI centre for pharmaceuticals (SSPC), our group studies a variety of methods to describe drug delivery.
+In collaboration with the SFI centre for pharmaceuticals (SSPC), our group studies a variety of methods to describe drug delivery.